-- Remind staff that some Muslim students may not participate at the same level in physical activities during Ramadan and that this is okay, grading should not be punitive. - Avoid extended exposure to outside heat for students who are fasting (i.e. play days, track and field) - Be inclusive when organizing trips or evening events.
+- Remind staff that some Muslim students may not participate at the same level in physical activities during Ramadan and that this is okay, grading should not be punitive. - Avoid extended exposure to outside heat or cold temperatures for students who are fasting (i.e. play days, track and field, winter sports day) - Be inclusive when organizing trips or evening events.
 Although evening events are optional, often families do want to be included.
 Consider hosting the event outside of Ramadan or providing prayer space and light refreshments at sunset to accommodate fasting students and their families.